Advanced Micro adopts smartphone technology for servers

 Nearly all smartphones and tablets now use battery-friendly technology licensed by ARM to chipmakers like Qualcomm and Samsung Electronics.

-AMD's adoption of ARM's technology comes as the British company turns toward data centers, where servers using its low-power technology are challenging the powerful Intel processors that currently power most servers.
-AMD also makes similar x86 server chips.

-When it comes to web surfing on tablets, or analyzing activities on Facebook in real time, data centers with many small, efficient processors are more efficient than those with a few large processors, said Patrick Moorhead, the head of Moor Insights & Strategy.
+When it comes to web surfing on tablets, or analyzing activities on Facebook in real time, data centres with many small, low-power processors are more efficient than those with a few large processors, said Patrick Moorhead, the head of Moor Insights & Strategy.

-"The new realm of servers is being driven by changes in client devices like smartphones and tablets," Moorhead said.
-"What mega-data center builders are doing now is trying to find the most optimal architecture, and what they're looking at very closely are microservers."

-ARM has been working on its own 64-bit chip technology, a standard suited to data centers that takes better advantage of memory than its 32-bit chip technology used in smartphones and tablets.
-Intel and AMD already use 64-bit technology in their x86 server processors.

 AMD executives said they will focus on 64-bit server chips using ARM technology, with products expected in 2014.
 They said AMD may eventually use ARM's technology for other kinds of chips as well.